thaparazite/Virgin-Media-SSID-Checker-and-Password-Generator/README.md

 -------------------------------------------------------------

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
+Contact:
-If you have any questions, feel free to contact me at your-email@example.com.
+  If you have any questions, feel free to contact me at your-skety_tm@yahoo.com.
-  The source code should be commented throughout highlighting and explaining where the key functionality is being addressed.